Make beats by genre – How to make a House track

 Arrangement

-Now it's time to arrange your track - head to the Song View tab and structure your track in order.
-Try this if you're unsure: intro-verse-chorus-verse-chorus-outro.
+Now it’s time to arrange your track—head to the Song View tab and structure your track in order.
+Try this if you’re unsure: Intro-Verse-Chorus-Verse-Chorus-Outro.

 8

-Mastering and Exporting
+Mastering and exporting

-Mastering and Exporting
+Serato Studio GUI: Mastering and Exporting